peer-calls/peer-calls/README.md

 See [Contributing](CONTRIBUTING.md) section.

-If you encoutner a bug, please open a new issue!
+If you encounter a bug, please open a new issue!
 Thank you ❤️

 # License